dwillcox/pybib/README.md

 ```

-# Supported Journals
+# Supported Journals/Databases

-Verified to work with recent articles in the following journals:
+Verified to work with recent articles in the following:

+* arXiv

 * ApJ